Neck Pain Causes & Treatment

 Muscle spasm or strain will often cause pain between the shoulder blades, the top or back of the shoulder and radiating into the neck.
 This can be associated with stress or poor posture.
 These problems are often called myofascial pain syndromes and can be associated with areas of chronic strain called myofascial trigger points.
 One type of chronic syndrome is fibromyalgia, which has specific areas of associated pain.
 Muscle spasm is among the most common neck pain causes and usually responds to lifestyle modifications and basic therapeutic measures such as massage, heat, traction and anti-inflammatory analgesics that are readily available over the counter.

-Whiplash is an injury from a rear end collision usually resulting as a result of a rear-end motor vehicle accident.
+Whiplash is a neck injury from a rear end collision usually resulting as a result of a rear-end motor vehicle accident.
 Symptoms of neck stiffness and headache usually occurs 24 to 48 hours after the accident, depending on the extent of the injury.
 Chronic pain resulting from a whiplash injury is often from a facet joint syndrome which can be responsible for neck related headaches.

 Headache is often found in association with neck pain.
 Patients with arthritis often complain of occipital (base of head) headaches.
 As mentioned previous, a facet syndrome is often the cause where neck joints and joint capsules are involved, however, ligaments, disc and nerve roots can also cause headaches and/or neck pain.
 Tension headaches and migraine headaches often have neck pain associated which can can appear before the headache or persist after the headache is gone.
 Conditions causing neck pain and headaches can be degenerative disc disease or arthritis, rheumatoid arthritis, disc herniation and spinal cord tumors.